AscendantDesign/Scaffold/README.md

 Scaffold is an open source e-learning authoring tool meant to meet the following goals.

+-   Operate as a desktop application, avoiding internet dependencies except when collaborating in real-time.

--   Operate as a desktop application based upon the Electron framework, to promote platform independence, and maintain 100% operational compatibility with Windows, Linux, or Mac.
+-   Maintain 100% operational platform compatibility with Windows, Linux, and Mac.

 -   Allow any element to work with any trigger / timeline combination under singular or cyclical conditions.